ensignhost/fastrouter/README.md

 uwsgi fastrouter configuration
 =====

-This project holds the configuration file for my fastrouter
+This project holds the configuration file for our fastrouter